Bgallahue/OrgStructure/OrgGenerator.md

 Then click on Builder for whatever community you need to login to and publish it

-**Step 11.**
-If you would like to have access to the Documentation app, run the following commands in the TERMINAL (wait until each finishes deploying before deploying the next one)

-sfdx force:source:deploy -m LightningComponentBundle:documentationHomePage
-sfdx force:source:deploy -m FlexiPage:Documentation_Home_Page
-sfdx force:source:deploy -m CustomTab:Documentation_Home_Page
-sfdx force:source:deploy -m CustomApplication:Documentation

-Go to "Setup > App Manager" (sfdx force:org:open --path "/lightning/setup/NavigationMenus/home") and then Documentation app > Edit > User Profiles, add them all

-Go to "Setup > Profiles > System Administrator" (sfdx force:org:open --path "/lightning/setup/EnhancedProfiles/page?address=%2F00e600000015zZ3") and search for "Documentation Home Page" (there is a search bar right under the Profile name)

--   then switch from "Tab Hidden" to "Default On"

 **FINAL**

 You are now done, feel free to delete this repo/folder or keep it and just make sure to pull down the latest data using git pull (Step 1)